swissup/swissup.github.io/m2/argento/customization/custom-js.md

 >
 > If you did not &mdash; [go ahead](../custom-theme/), it will take 15 minutes.

-Argento brings possibility to create new `argento-custom.js` file, that will be automatically included on all pages.
+Argento allows one to create a new `argento-custom.js` file that will be automatically included on all pages.

- 1. Create new directory in yout custom Argento sub-theme:
+ 1. Create a new directory in your custom Argento sub-theme:

     ```
     app/design/frontend/Local/argento-[essence|flat]-custom/web/js
     ```

- 2. Create `argento-custom.js` inside `js` folder
+ 2. Create `argento-custom.js` inside the `js` folder
  3. Add script skeleton:

     ```js